stjoh1sr2/BuffBud/README.md

 Depending on your Eclipse setup, there may be errors regarding the use of lambda expressions in the IntroWindow and NotificationApp classes.
 In the case of these errors, navigate to one of them, hover over the error, and select "Change project compliance and JRE to 1.8".
 This will ensure that Eclipse can run this program with the lambda expressions.

 #### Running
 After setting up the project in Eclipse, right click the Project and select Run As -> Java Application.
 For the main class, select Launcher.java.
-BuffBud should launch without issue.
-NOTE: while it may be possible to run the program using the Main class, the Launcher class is designated as the main class of the program for ease of exporting to a .jar file.
+BuffBud should launch without issue. **NOTE**: while it may be possible to run the program using the Main class, the Launcher class is designated as the main class of the program for ease of exporting to a .jar file.
 It is advisable to use the Launcher.java class as the main class even in Eclipse.

 Alternatively, you could just open up the Launcher class and click "Run".

+## Usage
+!!!!!!!!!!!!!!!!!!!!!!!!!!
+TODO

+## Technogies/Libraries Used
+!!!!!!!!!!!!!!!!!!!!!!!!!!!
+TODO

+## Acknowledgements
+!!!!!!!!!!!!!!!!!!!!!!!!!!!
+TODO